 The keystore state is structured as an Indexed Merkle Tree (IMT), and committed on L1 using the IMT root during each finalization on L1.
 These state roots can be trustlessly synced to L2s using native message passing or storage proofs, enabling users to prove their signing data against the keystore state root on L2.
 We use this to create a keystore-enabled smart account transaction flow, which we explain in the rest of this section.

 Smart accounts on L2 can become keystore-enabled by using the Keystore Validator (KV) contract.
-This is an ERC-7579 and ERC-6900 compatible smart account validation module which trustlessly caches keystore state roots on L2, facilitates IMT Merkle proofs to verify data against the state root, and validates smart account authentication data against data.
+This is an ERC-7579 and ERC-6900 compatible smart account validation module which facilitates IMT Merkle proofs to verify data against state roots cached on the KSO, and validates smart account authentication data against data.

 To enable this integration, the KV must be installed as a module within the smart account, which requires compatibility with either the ERC-7579 or ERC-6900 standard.
 Without compatibility with one of these standards, the smart account cannot support the Keystore Validator.